-Catskill Jazz Factory joins forces with New York Hot Jazz Festival for a special and originally commissioned red hot swingin’ holiday extravaganza at the Woodstock Playhouse!
+Catskill Jazz Factory and Woodstock Playhouse joins forces with New York Hot Jazz Festival for a special and originally commissioned red hot swingin’ holiday extravaganza!

 Gold Tier $55 Rows A-F,